limb-php-framework/limb/macro/docs/en/macro/important_details.md

 # {{macro}} compilation and rendering.
 How to run {{macro}} template.
 ## Compile time vs run time
 macro is a PHP compiling template engine, which basically means that macro creates PHP code while parsing the template markup.
 Generated PHP code is cached onto the disk, then it is included and executed.
 Since generated PHP code is cached, this provides macro a significant speed boost on later invocations for the same template file.
-Another nice speed bonus is the fact that generated PHP code can also be cached by some decent PHP accelerator(e.g eAccelerator, APC) which makes template execution really blazing fast.
+Another nice speed bonus is the fact that generated PHP code can also be cached by some decent PHP accelerator(e.g eAccelerator) which makes template execution really blazing fast.

 In other words, macro processes templates in two stages: